Last updated on August 8, 2025

 At this point, I’m honestly including Vona, Butcher of Magan as a form of respect to it for being a viable knights commander when there weren’t that many.
 This card can prove useful if you have plenty of knights with lifelink or decent ways to grant your knights lifelink.

-Vona, Butcher of Magan sports the knight subtype and is in black and white, the two best colors for a commander deck, so it became a way to enable knight decks, even if the commander itself didn’t see all that much play.
+Vona, Butcher of Magan sports the knight subtype and is in black and white, the two best colors for a Commander deck based on knights, so it became a way to enable these decks, even if the commander itself didn’t see all that much play.

 I really like Josu Vess, Lich Knight from an aesthetic and thematic side.
 The idea of your commander entering the field with a whole entourage of knights, almost as a bodyguard order, feels really cool and flavorful.
 And that’s essentially what this card does.
-Except you need 10 mana to do that, which can be taxing to say the least.
+Except you need 10 mana to kick it, which can be taxing to say the least.

 Adeline, Resplendent Cathar works as a nice commander for a knights deck with two subthemes: humans, and attacking all your opponents.
 You can use cards like Skyhunter Strike Force to give all your creatures melee which would benefit from your commander creating human tokens attacking all your opponents.